Nightmare (Marvel Comics): Fictional character biography

-He later plots to conquer the entirety of fiction, adding it to his realm of nightmares, but was defeated by the Fantastic Four.

-In "Dark Reign", it was revealed that Trauma is Nightmare's son and inherited his powers.
-He later manifests on Earth and battles the Avengers Resistance and the Initiative.
+In "Dark Reign", it was revealed that Trauma is Nightmare's son and inherited part of his power over fear, being able to transform into the worst fears of those near him.
+Nightmare later manifests on Earth and battles the Avengers Resistance and the Initiative.

-During the Chaos War storyline, Amatsu-Mikaboshi (now adopting the title of Chaos King) has amassed an army of alien slave gods and is attempting to destroy absolutely everything and become the only being in the Universe once more.
+During the Chaos War storyline, Amatsu-Mikaboshi (now adopting the title of Chaos King) has amassed an army of alien slave gods and is attempting to destroy the universe.
 He travels to Nightmare's realm while they are trying to torment Hercules with visions of Amatsu-Mikaboshi and quickly defeats the demon.
 Nightmare attempts to join Amatsu-Mikaboshi's forces, but he is not tricked by his begging and kills him.

-When Serpent, the Asgardian god of fear, is released from his prison and launched the Serpent War, Mephisto goes to The Infinite Embassy to learn what the other gods plan on doing about the Serpent, he visits several gods and locations, his last stop being Nightmare's chamber.
-Still unclear how Nightmare survived the Chaos King, Nightmare explains to Mephisto that the Serpent is starving him by taking all the fear.
-Nightmare wants to fight the Serpent, but Mephisto talks him out of it, citing that he will lose all respect from the other evil gods.
-Then, when Nightmare talks of joining the Serpent, Mephisto argues against it, claiming that the Serpent will keep starving him and he will die.
-Nightmare, unsure of what to do, listens to Mephisto when he advises for him to do what everyone else is doing: stay neutral, and wait for something else to happen.

-Nightmare was later seen tormenting Loki as part of a plan to garner greater powers in The Terrorism Myth storyline.
-However he was unable to use Loki's own nightmares against him and Loki challenged him to a duel to the death, where the loser would give up their immortality, to which Nightmare accepted.
-Loki beat Nightmare and killed him.
+Nightmare is later seen tormenting Loki as part of a plan to garner greater powers in The Terrorism Myth storyline.
+Loki challenges Nightmare to a duel to the death, with the loser giving up their immortality.
+Nightmare accepts and is killed by Loki in the ensuing battle.
+Following the death of Doctor Strange, Nightmare returns.
+Left unopposed by Strange, Nightmare attacks Cyclops, Jean Grey, and X-23.

-Following the death of Doctor Strange, several mystical threats were able to freely move into position to try and doom the world of man, including Nightmare, who quickly finds himself in New York where he confronts Cyclops, Jean Grey and X-23 during their sleep.
-However, Jean managed to break free from the nightmares and confronting Nightmare on equal footing is able to call out Nightmare for his attempts to feed on the minds of others.

 Powers and abilities

 Nightmare is a virtually omnipotent entity who rules the Dream Dimension and can draw power from psychic energy in subconscious minds.
-As long as there are beings that dream, Nightmare will exist.

 Other versions

-An alternate universe variant of Nightmare from Earth-1610 appears in Ultimate Marvel.
+An alternate universe version of Nightmare from Earth-1610 appears in the Ultimate Marvel imprint.
+This version is able to transform into various forms derived from his victim's memories.